Windows 11 Not Detecting USB-C Monitors, Why?

 How to Duplicate Mirror Screen Windows 11

-Modify monitor settings
+Modify some monitor settings

 BIOS/UEFI configuration